nheinbaugh/ai-built/meta-prompts/supporting-documentation/coding-standards.md

 ##  Project Structure
 * We place unit tests in files named `*.spec.ts` that are located in the same folder as the code they are testing.
+* Each Unit Test file should have a 1:1 relationship with the code file it is testing.
 * we never have folders (or files) that include the name "utils" it's far too generic to be useful
 * we prefer to have similar files (e.g. hooks, types, etc.) located in the same folder with the same generic names
     * hooks